| Copyright | Copyright (c) 2007--2024 wren gayle romano |

 A pure anamorphism generating the greatest fixed point of a

 functor.
-This function applies an f
+This function applies an f-coalgebra from the top

-down to expand a seed into a Fix f
+down to expand a seed into a Fix f.

 anaM :: (Traversable f, Monad m) => (a -> m (f a)) -> a -> m (Fix f) Source #